 Realistic pricing is perhaps the most important factor in selling a business from a point of strength.
 It is essential to understand the marketplace as it is currently – not at some high-water mark reached in the past or that might be possible at some point in the future.

 Arriving at the right market price and ensuring that the business will not be underpriced depend on industry-tested business valuation techniques that incorporate many tangible and intangible factors – not the least of which is the intensity of buyer interest in a particular business.

 Know Your Buyer

-While sellers are adept at dealing with customers and vendors in their particular industry, they often are nearly as up-to-speed when it comes to sizing up potential buyers of their business.
-There are some “buyers” who are really just professional window-shoppers – always willing to look at a business that’s up for sale and talk a good game, but in the end are never ready to “play ball.”
-There are other buyers who absolutely would play ball, if only they knew where the game was!
-Locating and then qualifying business buyers is a key function of professional merger and acquisition professionals, whether they are Investment Bankers, M&A Brokers or business brokers (for smaller deals).
-Those professionals will apply databases, professional associations and other national and international networks to increase the odds of selling a business at top value.
+While sellers are adept at dealing with customers and vendors in their particular industry, they often are not nearly as up-to-speed when it comes to sizing up potential buyers of their business.
+There are some “buyers” who are really just professional window-shoppers – always willing to look at a business that’s up for sale and talk a good game, but in the end are never ready to play ball.
+There are other buyers who absolutely would play ball – if only they knew where the game was.

 Maintain Normal Operations

-1. In marketing the business, the business intermediary will use non-specific descriptions of the business for sale.
+- In marketing the business, the M&A professional will use non-specific descriptions.

 - They will perform a careful screening of all prospective buyers.